carlasunset/html-css-fundamentals/Section04_responsive-project/README.md

 - Non-responsive version
 - No additional wrapper divs at this stage
 - Future improvements:
-  - Add responsiveness
+  - Add responsiveness DONE ✅
-  - Improve layout refinements
+  - Improve layout refinements DONE ✅
-  - Refactor structure if needed for styling
+  - Refactor structure if needed for styling DONE ✅